-As at June 30, 2018, the Company had a cash balance of \$596,338 and a working capital position of approximately \$465,654 as compared to a cash balance of \$61,939 and a working capital position of approximately \$(1,045,921) as at December 31, 2017.
+As at September 30, 2018, the Company had a cash balance of \$388,329 and a working capital position of approximately \$173,797 as compared to a cash balance of \$61,939 and a working capital position of approximately \$(1,045,921) as at December 31, 2017.
 The Company's primary source of funding is by way of raising capital through the issuance of equity to third party investors.
 As part of the reverse-takeover transaction between the Company and APAC, the Company raised gross proceeds of \$1,957,370 through the issuance of units.
-It is expected that the gross proceeds through this issuance will enable the Company to satisfy its outstanding payable obligations and fund operations including: general and administrative expenses, wages and salaries, and research and development for a period of 12 months.
+It is expected that the Company's current cash resources and prepaid expenses with Cato will enable the Company to satisfy its outstanding payable obligations and fund operations.